peidevs/Event_Resources/TalkFAQ.md

 #### Why should I give a talk?

 * It's a great way to give back to the group.
 Past speakers, planners, sponsors, etc put a lot of effort into this thing, and we need your help to sustain it.
-* It's a safe place to practice presentation skills, which yield dividends in your career.
+* It's a safe place to practice presentation skills, which will yield dividends in your career.
 * If you mention your employer in the intro, it is an advertising plug.
-The visibility benefits both you and your employer (tell them that you're giving a talk, even if the topic is unrelated).
+The visibility benefits both you and your employer (tell them that you're giving a talk, even if the topic is unrelated to your day gig).
-* If you are fuzzy on topic X, and sign up for a talk on X, you're forced to learn about it quickly.
-As they say, _the best way to learn is **to teach**!_
+* If you are fuzzy on topic X, and sign up for a talk on X, you're forced to learn about it quickly. _The best way to learn is **to teach**!_

 #### I could talk on X, but I don't know if it applies.